reactjs/id.react.dev/src/content/learn/removing-effect-dependencies.md

 </Sandpack>

 <Solution>

-To fix the problem with `onMessage`, you needed to wrap it into an Event Efek:

 Ada lebih dari satu cara yang benar untuk mengatasi hal ini, tetapi berikut ini adalah salah satu solusi yang mungkin.